Chethz/TrainAppSolution/README.md

 Error: In each step if inputs are not correct it will throw error with message.
 Please read them and provide correct inputs.

-Running the tests Explain how to run the automated tests for this system

-Break down into end to end tests Explain what these tests test and why

-Give an example And coding style tests Explain what these tests test and why

-Give an example Deployment Add additional notes about how to deploy this on a live system
+Built With
+.Net Core

-Built With .Net Core - version nUmit Framework - version
+nUmit Framework

-Author Chethiya Wijesinghe (Cheth)
+Author : Chethiya Wijesinghe (Cheth)